The Montana Nonresident Elk License is sold by computerized random drawing. The deadline for application submission is April 1st.

 Montana has a preference point system for nonresident applicants.
 Preference points improve your odds of drawing a license.
 By booking with an outfitter you are eligible to purchase two preference points at the time you apply for your license.

-There are 17,000 nonresident elk & deer combo licenses available.
-This license is called the Big Game Combination License and is priced at $996.
-It includes Elk, Deer, Upland Bird and Fishing.
+There are 17,000 nonresident Elk & Deer combo licenses available.
+This license is called the General Big Game Combination License and is priced at $1250.00.
+It includes licenses for elk, deer, upland bird and fishing.

-The drawing will take place in early April and licenses will be mailed to you by the first of May.
+The drawing will take place in mid-April and licenses will be emailed to you in early May.

 Nonresident black bear, wolf and mountain lion licenses are sold on FWP’s website.
 There are no quotas on the number of these licenses sold, but there are specific dates associated with the purchase and waiting period before validation.

 Black Bear: $350.00 Wolf: $25.00 Mountain Lion: $320.00